 Our approach is to initially try the usual treatments for lateral canal BPPV, possibly with the addition of mastoid vibration.
 If this fails, we will recommend a variant Brandt-Daroff exercise as tried above.
 Generally anti-emetic and anti-nausea treatment is necessary when treating lateral canal cupulolithiasis.

-http://dizzy-doctor.com/: Chicago Dizziness and Balance, 645 N. Michigan, Suite 410, Chicago 60611
+https://dizzy-doc.com/: Chicago Dizziness and Balance, 645 N. Michigan, Suite 410, Chicago 60611